almcc/almcc.github.io/_drafts/getting-into-serverless-with-cdk-lambda-dynamodb-part-1.md

 }
 ```

-Next we need to write some function lambda code.
-Create a file inside a newly create function directory (`function/index.py`).
+Next, we need to write some function lambda code.
+Create a file inside a newly created function directory (`function/index.py`).
 In this case, we are just going to return the last 3 winners of the Tour de France, later we will work on returning their names from a DynamoDB table.

 ```python
 import logging